 Section V – Non-subscribing Neighborhood Associations

+As of the date of the adoption of these bylaws, the following are neighborhood associations are Non-subscribing members of Neighbors West/Northwest: Northwest Heights.

 A subscribing neighborhood association, which no longer meets the requirements to be recognized by the City of Portland as a neighborhood association, will cease to be a subscribing neighborhood association.